ProjectJARS/movieList/README.md

 Run npm install inside the root folder before starting the project.

+# npm start
+To start the project.
+It runs the script nodemon start using nodemon

 # MVC Achitecture
 Directory system based on NodeJS MVC architecture.
 <ul>